 My main training is Person-centred counselling which very much describes how I work.
 You are at the centre of our time together.
 You can talk and be heard in confidence with no judgement.
 I am outside your personal life and abide by a code of ethics which means you can share with me what you might not feel you can share with those close to you.
 I also bring methods and influences from other types of counselling I have had training and experience with, which can help with some issues.

 If counselling online or on the phone seems daunting, I can help.
-I have chosen Zoom for online sessions as it has good confidentiality measures.
-I can help you set this up and explain how it works.
+I have the options of Zoom and Wellola Talk for online sessions; both have good confidentiality measures.
+I can help you with this if needed.

 What will your first session be like?

-At the moment the first free 30-minute session will be on the phone or video (Zoom or Wellola Talk).
+At the moment the first free 20-minute session will be on the phone or video (Zoom or Wellola Talk).

 I understand, and remember, that going to see a counsellor for the first time can be a bit scary so please don’t worry.
 I will be warm and welcoming and our first session will be an opportunity for you to tell me a bit about you and what you want from counselling.
 You will also be able to ask me any questions you may have about how we will work together.